Geology of Lebanon: Petroleum exploration

 Only seven exploratory wells have been drilled in Lebanon, beginning in 1947–1948.
-Compagnie Libanaise de Petroles, or CLP, was the only company to receive concessions in Lebabnon, with two blocks covering almost the entire country.
+Compagnie Libanaise de Petroles, or CLP, was the only company to receive concessions in Lebanon, with two blocks covering almost the entire country.
 An Italian company bought a 50% share and drilled two exploratory wells in 1963 and the last exploratory well was drilled in 1966.
 From 1970 through the 2000s, Oxoco, Schlumberger, Spectrum and Fugro and Petroleum Geo-Services have conducted 2D and 3D seismic surveys.
 The Lebanese Parliament approved Law 132 in 2010 to authorize offshore drilling and set up a permanent Data Room at the Ministry of Energy and Water in 2011.

 Although none of the onshore exploratory wells found petroleum, none reached deeper than the Jurassic Kesrouane Formation.
 Lebanon has extensive evidence of hydrocarbons in the form of bitumen and asphalt from rock cuttings and some reports of natural gas in Yohmor and Sohmor wells near Bekaa, drilled into Eocene and Paleocene rock.